-Jack & Jill Center was originally established in 1942 by the Junior League of Greater Fort Lauderdale to provide childcare for women entering the workforce as their husbands were called to fight in World War II.
-Today we are a community-based organization serving the young children of high-need parents who work or attend school in order to strengthen themselves and their families.
-We are the oldest nonprofit provider of early childhood education in Broward County, and at our core our critical work has remained the same – we continue to serve women-led households, educate young children and support and advocate for families and our community.
+Today, 80 years later, Jack & Jill Center is a nonprofit 501(c)(3) community-based organization that provides comprehensive, holistic, wraparound support services to children of high-need parents who work or attend school in order to improve their wellbeing and quality of life.
+Jack & Jill Center is the oldest nonprofit provider of early childhood education in Broward County, and at our core, our critical work has remained the same since our inception: we continue to serve families—primarily women-led households, educate children, and both support and advocate for families and our community.

 As the needs of our community have evolved, so have we.
 Today we are a school for children of high-need working families; our service model has expanded to address long-term and systemic inequality by supporting families as they overcome barriers to build a better life for themselves and their children.
 This expanded purpose is a response to changes in our community’s needs: hundreds of hard-working families are on our waiting list of subsidized childcare because of entrenched poverty and a lack of high-quality, affordable education options in our immediate area.
-We strive to achieve our mission of breaking the cycle of poverty in our community by focusing on both the child and the family unit as a whole, offering family strengthening programs so that the entire household, children and parents alike, have the tools they need to succeed.
+We strive to achieve our mission by focusing on both the child and the family unit as a whole, offering family strengthening programs so that the entire household, children and parents alike, have the tools they need to succeed.

-Educates and supports children, families, team members and the community
+Supports and educates children, families, team members and the community.

 Our Next Chapter